rayna3000/bookcreator-candidate-test-be/README.md

 2. Is the API simple and easy-to-use?
 3. Does the deployed service work as described in the README?
 4. Can I build and run the code locally within seconds or minutes of initial checkout?
+5. Did they use Cloud Build to build and deploy to the cloud?
+(Optional)
-5. Is the code clean, readable and well structured?
+6. Is the code clean, readable and well structured?
-6. Have they thought about testing?
-(Comprehensive tests are not expected but some consideration of testability would be nice to see).
+7. Have they thought about testing?
+(Comprehensive tests are not expected but some consideration of testability would be nice to see.)

 ## Are there any restrictions?